effectai/engine/website/content/news/new-effect-token.md

 returned to you slowly over a period of time.
 After unstaking, the tokens will first be locked for 7 days, during which they are not transferable and do not generate rewards.
 After 7 days, tokens will stream back to your wallet linearly over a period of 30 days.
-For
+To
-example: it will take 37 days for all of the unstaked tokens to be available in you wallet, and after 22 days you will have have half of your tokens in your wallet.
+illustrate: it will take 37 days for all of your unstaked tokens to be available in your wallet, with half of your tokens becoming available after 22 days.

 **Note**: unstaking is not reversable; once initiated, you will have to wait for the full unstake release period.